There are a few Sun Peaks camping options for those who wish to set up a tent or park their RV or trailer at or near beautiful Sun Peaks Resort.

 While we love Sun Peaks resort and the many amenities and attractions, Sun Peaks on-site camping may not be for everyone.
 There are, however, other nearby Sun Peaks camping options just minutes away.....

 The Heffley Lake Forestry (Government of BC) campsite is located just off the main (paved) road up to Sun Peaks Resort.
-It is about 40k from Kamloops and 15k down the hill from the resort.
+It is about 40k from Kamloops and 15km down the hill from the resort.

-This is the best lake in the Sun Peaks camping area for swimming (nice and clean) and boating activities like water skiing and tubing, is the home of Sun Peaks/Paddle Surfit Stand up Paddleboard lessons and rentals, and has great trout fishing, canoeing, kayaking, and nearby hiking and biking trails.
-There can be plenty of birds and wildlife on and along this 7 km (4.5 mile) long lake to enjoy as well.
+Heffley Lake is the best lake in the Sun Peaks camping area for swimming (nice and clean) and boating activities like water skiing and tubing, is the home of Sun Peaks/Paddle Surfit Stand up Paddleboard lessons and rentals, and has great trout fishing, canoeing, kayaking, and nearby hiking and biking trails.
+There can be plenty of birds and other wildlife on and along this 7 km (4.5 mile) long lake to enjoy as well.

 Click for the Heffley Lake Campsite Government Recreation website